Mathématique: Chapter 48

 Chapter 48

-The afternoon sun was bright, reflecting mercilessly off windows, passing cars, computer screens, and the polished metal surfaces of refrigerators and coffee machines.
-Something inane and low-fi was playing overhead on invisible speakers.
-Rush shifted his grip on the cardboard cup he was holding as he burned his hand on the figuratively but not yet literally bloody milk frother for the fourth time that week.
-He shook his hand a few times in fluid vexation.
+The afternoon sun was bright, reflecting off windows, passing cars, computer screens, and the polished metal surfaces of refrigerators and espresso machines.
+Something inane and low-fi played overhead on invisible speakers.

 Mid-September in Harvard Square was a terrible time to embark on a career as an aspiring, amnestic, hipster barista.

-They were not actually socialists.
+(They were not actually socialists.)

 “One straight cappuccino, one Engels Espresso,” Jennifer called in his direction.